holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.1 Sub-Circles

 A Circle may expand its defined Roles into full Circles, via its Governance Process.
 When it does, the new Circle becomes its **_“Sub-Circle”_**, while it becomes the **_“Super-Circle”_** of that new Sub-Circle.
+A Sub-Circle is still considered a normal Role within its Super-Circle, and behaves accordingly for the purpose of applying any rule or process in this Constitution.

-Through its Governance Process, a Circle may also:
+Through its Governance Process, a Circle may:

 - **(a)** modify the Purpose, Domains, or Accountabilities of a Sub-Circle; or
 - **(b)** move its own defined Roles or Policies into a Sub-Circle, but only if they primarily enact the Purpose or Accountabilities of the Sub-Circle; or